cpvrlab/cpvr-vr-suite/README.md

 ### Scene setup

 1. Place the **Complete VR Rig** prefab in an empty scene and add it to the build index
+2. Make sure the scenename contains the string 'bootstrap' so for example: XRRigBootstrap
-2. Add your additional scenes to the build index without the **Complete VR Rig** prefab, camera or any other XR Rig in them
+3. Add your additional scenes to the build index without the **Complete VR Rig** prefab, camera or any other XR Rig in them

+***IMPORTANT!***\
+All scenes containing the string 'bootstrap' will not be added to the scene panel.

 ### Networked scene setup

+1. Create an empty scene called 'NetworkBootstrap' and place the `NetworkController` prefab in it.
+Make sure the scene is placed first in the build index.
-1. Place the **Network VR Rig** prefab in an empty scene and add it to the build index (Make sure the index of this scene is 0)
+2. Place the **Network VR Rig** prefab in an empty scene called 'XRRigBootstrap' (case sensitive!) and add it to the build index
-2. Create two empty GameObjects in the Hierarchy and name them `NetworkManager` and `NetworkController` respectivelly
-    1. Add a NetworkManager Component to the `NetworkManager` GameObject.
-Select `Unity Transport` as Transport and check `Allow remote connections`.
-Also add references to the networkprefblist and playerprefab which can be found within the package
-    2. Add a NetworkController Component to the `NetworkController` GameObject.
-Add references to the `NetworkManager`, the `NetworkSceneController`-prefab and the `GroupedTeleportationManager`-prefab.
-Also check `Is Persistent` to make sure the object is carried over to the next scene.
-2. Add your additional scenes to the build index without the **Network VR Rig** prefab, camera or any other XR Rig in them
+3. Add your additional scenes to the build index without the **Network VR Rig** prefab, camera or any other XR Rig in them

 ### Sending screenshots via Email